An outstanding performer

-The H135 is the market leader in emergency medical services (EMS), available in a wide range of dedicated EMS interiors that maximise operators’ choice in configurations, providing ample room for patient care.
+The H135 is the market leader in emergency medical services (EMS), and is available in a wide range of dedicated EMS interiors that provide operators with a choice of configurations, providing ample room for patient care.
 Its cabin volume allows for direct access to the patient in the event of emergencies, such as the need to administer cardio-pulmonary resuscitation (CPR).
 Furthermore, the aircraft and its EMS cabin layouts meet the highest standards in patient care, like those required by the European EN13718.

 Search and rescue

-The H135 has excellent slope landing capabilities and can perform rapid search and rescue intervention in high-risk situations, such as in adverse weather and natural disasters (floods, earthquakes, landslides and heavy snowfalls, etc.).
+The H135 has excellent slope landing capabilities and can perform rapid search and rescue intervention in high-risk situations, such as in adverse weather and in the aftermath of natural disasters (floods, earthquakes, landslides and heavy snowfalls, etc.).
 The performance improvements of the latest H135 version further increase its hover performance, of particular importance in high-altitude mountain rescues.

 The rapidly growing environmental energy market is generating a new demand for smaller, more agile helicopters offering the highest safety standards while being extremely cost efficient.
 This is where the H135 fits in.